rokubun/jason-docs/docs/manual.md

 - `GYRX`, `GYRY`, `GYRZ`, 3 components (XYZ) of the gyroscope, expressed in degrees per second
 - `ACCX`, `ACCY`, `ACCZ`, 3 components (XYZ) of the accelerometer, expressed in g's (9.81 m/s^2)

-All inertial values are referred to the **body reference fram**.
+All inertial values are referred to the **body reference frame**.
 Check the Argonaut/Medea documentation for further details.

 Example of IMU file: